WQP Web Services Guide

 Web services provide a public resource which users can also enhance with their own custom scripts.

-Software packages are available that make it easier for R and Python users to use the WQP web services for retrieving data.
-The USGS supports and maintains dataRetrieval for R users and dataretrieval-python for Python users.
+for Python users.
 These packages do the heavy lifting to download data and convert it into a familiar and usable format.
 The packages can download data from the WQP and from a number of USGS web services.
 Check out these resources to access and start using the data retrieval packages:

-• CRAN - Download current R dataRetrieval release
+- CRAN - Download current R

-• GitHub - Download most up-to-date R source code (may contain bugs)
+release - GitHub - Download most up-to-date R source code (may contain bugs)

-• GitHub - Download most up-to-date Python source code (may contain bugs); the documentation includes instructions on how to download the current release using pip or Conda.
+- GitHub - Download most up-to-date Python source code (may contain bugs); the documentation includes instructions on how to download the current release using pip or Conda.

 How to Generate Web Services Requests